-Since its inception Mozilla and has remained highly customizable.
-In addition, applications run by it can also be configured as per users’ preferences. about:config is a feature of Mozilla that gives access to advanced settings, hidden under the browser.
+The about:config page in the Firefox browser is a feature that gives access to advanced settings, hidden under the browser.
 These hidden configuration settings aren’t available in the browser’s standard options window.
 Let’s take a look at some of the most useful Firefox about:config tweaks.

 To access Firefox’s advanced settings, simply type about:config into the browser’s address bar and press Enter.
 Thereafter, you should see a warning page.
 Hit the ‘I’ll be careful, I Promise’ button and proceed towards tweaking Firefox about:config settings.